gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 ## Preface

 I would like to say that I'm not an expert in build systems.
 I may have done some obvious errors or oversight.
-I just had a need that I solved using to tools I know.
+I just had a need that I solved using to tools I knew.

 Also, simplicity both in setup and maintenance.
-I was
+I was working with a team that had very little experience with C++, and didn't know how to manage dependencies.
+We also had multiple platforms and different setup.

+At the time, supporting how we setup the developpement was important.
+I was developping a framework and an app that used it.
+The rest of the team was only developping only the app and for them the framework was a dependency like any other.
+Simply asking to the package manager to take update everything should be one command and should update the framework it's latest revision.

+For me the app should use the framework I had compiled in another directory.
+Not installing the framework on every changes was  important for me, and simply pushing on the master branch should be all I had to do to make the update available to the rest of the team.

+Both vcpkg and conan didn't seem to propose all these properties, or didn't seemed simple enough for the whole team to use.
+The situation might have changed since the last time I tried this setup with these tools.

 ## A Dependency Problem